 Writing a Business Plan from cold is almost impossible without some input and direction from those that want the “plan” written.
 So, who has asked for the ‘plan’?
 Is it simply for the Practice?
 Has the Care Quality Commission asked for a plan or is it the local Clinical Commissioning Group or Primary Care Network.
-The content of your ‘plan should be what you are prepared to share publicly.
-This might not include financial details and commercially sensitive data.
+The content of your plan should be what you are prepared to share publicly.
+This might not, therefore, include financial details and commercially sensitive data.

 Structure of Plan

-It has not been unusual for health authorities such as FPCs, FHSAs or Primary Care Trust now CCGs to ask for an Annual Programme, or an Annual Plan or more recently a Business Plan.
+It has not been unusual for health authorities such as FPCs, FHSAs or Primary Care Trust now CCGs to ask for an Annual Programme, or an Annual Plan or in more recent years a Business Plan, not to be confused with a Business Case.
 I recall being asked to write a Business Plan from cold with no suggestion of input from any others.
 I knew that It needed a ‘mission statement’ to open up the ‘Plan’.
 Then it needed ‘content’ from which derived aims and objectives.
 The aims were what the Practice wanted to do, and the objectives were how the Practice would get there.
-The objectives could then be passed down the line at Appraisals to individuals, groups or teams to enact.
-At that point no one knew what would be in the plan.
+The objectives could then be passed down the line at Appraisals to individuals, groups of individuals or clearly defined teams to enact.
+At that point no one knew what would be in the plan or did they!

 Planning Meeting – SWOT

 As a starting point you will probably need a practice meeting for them to tell you what they want to do or stop doing and how it might be achieved.
 It might be a simple case of pooling ideas, analysing what the Practice is doing well and not so well and then deciding a way forward.
 One technique is to produce a SWOT analysis setting out the strengths and weaknesses of the Practice and looks for threats to the future of the Practice and opportunities for growth and development.